 Low home appraisals do not occur often.
-Fannie Mae says that appraisals come in low less than 8 percent of the time and many of these low appraisals are renegotiated higher after an appeal, Graham says.
+According to Fannie Mae, appraisals come in low less than 8 percent of the time, and many of these low appraisals are renegotiated higher after an appeal, Graham says.

-“Those that come in low in today’s market are often a result of other properties or units that have not been upgraded, causing low comparables that are in turn used by the appraiser,” she says.
-“Always check your appraisal over and make sure that the comparable uses are fair and just.
+“Those that come in low in today’s market are often a result of other properties or units that have not been upgraded, causing low comparables that are in turn used by the appraiser,” Sklar says.
+“Always check your appraisal over and make sure that the comparable uses are fair and just.”

-Sklar recommends that the real estate agent meet the appraiser at the property to point out the property upgrades and show recent receipts that the homeowner has to demonstrate them or other improvements that were completed.
+To head off a low appraisal, Sklar recommends that the real estate agent meet the appraiser at the property to point out any upgrades the homeowner made, with recent receipts as evidence.

-“It is also a good idea to try and get an appraiser who is familiar with your area,” she says.
+“It is also a good idea to try and get an appraiser who is familiar with your area,” Sklar says.

-Homeowners cannot shop for appraisals and simply get a second one, Hackett says.
+However, homeowners cannot shop for appraisals and simply get a second one, Hackett adds.

-“As a lender, we are not permitted to get a second appraisal unless the first appraisal is grossly incorrect,” he says.
-“This would be extremely rare as the lender is selecting the appraisal or at least the appraisal management company.
-We do a tremendous amount of due diligence on appraisers before engaging them as they are determining the value of collateral supporting the loan and are crucial to the lending process.”
+“As a lender, we are not permitted to get a second appraisal unless the first appraisal is grossly incorrect,” Hackett says.
+“This would be extremely rare, as the lender is selecting the appraisal or at least the appraisal management company.
+We do a tremendous amount of due diligence on appraisers before engaging them, as they are determining the value of collateral supporting the loan and are crucial to the lending process.”